openshift-labs/learn-katacoda/intro-openshift/deploying-images/02-deploying-using-the-web-console.md

 ![Application Image Details](../../assets/intro-openshift/deploying-images/02-continue-to-overview.png)

-Click on _Continue to overview_ and you will be returned to the _Overview_ page, where you can view details of application created.
+Click on _Continue to overview_ and you will be returned to the _Overview_ page, where you can view details of application created and monitor progress as it is deployed.
+When deployment as finished you should see:

 ![Application Overview](../../assets/intro-openshift/deploying-images/02-application-overview.png)